pedroka-dev/Unity-Floor-Is-Lava-Bowser-Castle/README.md

 - R to commit die

 # Additional Info:
-- You can play it online with the [WebGL version on Unity Play](https://play.unity.com/mg/other/webgl-builds-410425) or download the [Windows .exe build]([https://github.com/pedro-ca/Unity-Floor-Is-Lava-Bowser-Castle/releases/tag/winx64v1.0](https://github.com/pedro-ca/Unity-Floor-Is-Lava-Bowser-Castle/releases))(for better performance)
 - There are 4 secret areas with Easter eggs around the level.
 Some might be... questionable to say the least.
 - The beach balls don't do nothing btw.
 They are just a far away memory of when this project was just a physics tech demo.
+- You can play it online with the [WebGL version on Unity Play](https://play.unity.com/mg/other/webgl-builds-410425) or download the [Windows .EXE build](https://github.com/pedro-ca/Unity-Floor-Is-Lava-Bowser-Castle/releases) for better performance.
 - There is a known bug where sometimes the player makes a hyperjump.
-Still needs to be fixed (https://github.com/pedro-ca/Unity-Floor-Is-Lava-Bowser-Castle/issues/1)
+[Still needs to be fixed](https://github.com/pedro-ca/Unity-Floor-Is-Lava-Bowser-Castle/issues/1).